 Seriously, I’d waited forever to do this, right?

 Your book pumpkin will stand up now.
-Trim any pages that don’t have enough of a “pumpkinish” shape:)
+Trim any pages that don’t have enough of a pumpkin shape.

-The most time-consuming part is putting a dab of glue in between each page to help keep the pages separated.
-It’s worth the time!
+Step 3.
+Put a dab of glue in between each page to help keep the pages separated.
+This is the most time-consuming part!

 The bright orange and fall colors really perk up my little entry table by our front door.